aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 That she could subdue us and that she did secure.
 We teased her and watched her from afar
 As the young men of the neighborhood courted her.
-She must have liked the pattern of our five
+She must have liked the pattern of our giving
 Because she chose a husband from among our living.
 Her will was strong, as it did ring
 The day she made Clarence and Jesse